The loneliness epidemic – are we becoming a detached global community?

 - Loneliness is scrolling aimlessly on our phones to fill the emptiness and lack of social connection.

-Seasonal weather patterns and public holidays can influence loneliness vs connection.
-Some people feel more lonely during the winter months.
-Some people dread significant days of the year when interaction with family and friends is promoted on social media.
+Seasonal weather patterns and public holidays can trigger loneliness.
+Often people feel more lonely during the winter months when weather conditions diminish shared activities.
+Some people dread significant days of the year when interaction with family and friends is promoted as normal.

 When we feel isolated or disconnected from others the feelings of loneliness can negatively influence our thoughts.
 If we recognise this is happening we can ask ourselves why we may be feeling lonely and what we can do to change that feeling.